Lessons From the American Inferno

 The thing Skarbek comes back to over and over again in his assessment of prison gangs is that very uniquely in the criminal world they’re predictable and stable.
 On the streets gangs go to war with each-other or overthrow each-other and take turf, men change sides in a subtle dance of daring and betrayal… not in prison gangs.

 the gangs are safe behind their walls, the illicit trade in drugs, contraband, cellphones, etc. guarantees enforcement is always needed, and the tense racial dynamics guarantee there will be one, and only one, top gang per race in any setting.
 Even the gangs themselves struggle to overthrow leaders who turn crooked or betray the gangs codes.
 The same dynamic that makes it nigh impossible for street gangs to strike back against prison gangs makes it doubly hard for prison gangs to strike back at dishonored generals (name for prison gang heads) who embezzle from them.
-In more than a few instances Skarbek cites gangs that managed to organize to dethrone a stealing leader via formal methods… so they could stop paying tribute… but yet (almost uniquely amongst prisoners) could not kill them, the layers of security between them and the darkest recesses of supermax guaranteeing that they could not assassinate him… but if anything had gone wrong in their plots, he could have merely whispered and had all the conspiring mutineers killed.
+In more than a few instances Skarbek cites gangs that managed to organize to dethrone a stealing leader via formal methods… so they could stop paying tribute… but yet (almost uniquely amongst prisoners) could not kill them, the layers of security between them and the darkest recesses of supermax guaranteeing that they could not assassinate him… but if anything had gone wrong in their plotted coup, he could have merely whispered and had all the conspiring mutineers killed.

 We see this with the Scottish Kings who, uniquely amongst European dynasties, had only one nation that could threaten invasion of them, and who even then struggled to exert control for centuries after the medieval period.
 By contrast dynasties you usually consider quite blood-splattered and treacherous, such as the Borgias or Medicis were fiercely loyal to each-other, similarly the Romanovs at one point almost had the exact opposite scenario of the Scottish brother killers, where brothers rushed to abdicate their claims on the report of a Tsar’s death, at one point causing momentary confusion as both suspected claimants had abdicated in favour of the other… only for them to quickly conspire to ignore one of the abdications.
 The Tsars of course were beset by external enemies at all times, communists, assassins, French invaders, German invaders, English designs on Crimea, Japanese designs on the east, the list is endless.